npm/rfcs/accepted/0000-prepare-linked-bundled-deps-during-pack.md

 ## Implementation

+Need help with this part.

-{{Give a high-level overview of implementation requirements and concerns.
+> {{Give a high-level overview of implementation requirements and concerns.
 Be specific about areas of code that need to change, and what their potential effects are.
 Discuss which repositories and sub-components will be affected, and what its overall code effect might be.}}
+>

-{{THIS SECTION IS REQUIRED FOR RATIFICATION -- you can skip it if you don't know the technical details when first submitting the proposal, but it must be there before it's accepted}}
+> {{THIS SECTION IS REQUIRED FOR RATIFICATION -- you can skip it if you don't know the technical details when first submitting the proposal, but it must be there before it's accepted}}

 ## Prior Art